History of First Amendment to the United States Constitution in Timeline

 1976: Buckley v.
 Valeo

-In 1976, the Supreme Court reviewed the Federal Election Campaign Act of 1971 and related laws in Buckley v.
+In 1976, the Supreme Court reviewed the Federal Election Campaign Act of 1971 in Buckley v.
 Valeo.
-The Court affirmed the constitutionality of limits on campaign contributions but overturned the spending limits.
+The Court upheld campaign contribution limits but overturned spending limits, citing restraints on political speech.

 1977: Wooley v.
 Maynard

 In 1977, the Supreme Court case Wooley v.
-Maynard, confirmed that the Due Process Clause of the Fourteenth Amendment imposes on the states the same limitations the First Amendment had always imposed on the Congress.
+Maynard confirmed that the Due Process Clause of the Fourteenth Amendment imposes on the states the same limitations the First Amendment had always imposed on the Congress.

 1978: Ohralik v.
 Ohio State Bar Association